dreamerhuming/DipCSharp/README.md

-# DIP
+# What is DIP?
-## Digital Image Processing
-- This program is coded with C#, visual studio 2010.
-- It can process grey images and color images range from Histogram, Filtering to GrayTransform, Convolution, Palette etc.
-- Some basic processing is also supported.
+DIP stand fors Digital Image Processing.
+It is a gui application that provides a sort of basic routines for  image processing including:
+- histogram and transform
+- image filtering
+- convolution,
+- color image palette
+- and much more